Stay with us at Auberge Les Cèdres and experience the beauty

 We are close to the Grand Randonée 6 (GR6) and there are a number of picturesque, circular routes from our doorstep.
 An ideal place for walkers and cyclists.

-Our bar is open to residents and non-residents.
-Enjoy a night in during your stay and sample the local wines, beers and our extensive cocktail menu.
+Our bar and restaurant are open to residents and non-residents.
+Dine in during your stay and sample the local wines, beers and our extensive cocktail menu.
 The wood-burning stove will keep you cosy and warm in winter months.